tmax-cloud/cicd-operator/docs/integration_config.md

 > Default: `merge`

 ### `commitTemplate`
 `commitTemplate` specifies the title template of the merge commit.
+It should be a form of [golang template](https://pkg.go.dev/text/template).
+The template is compiled using a structure [`blocker.PullRequest`](../pkg/blocker/blocker.go)
 > Optional
 > Default: `{{ .Title }}({{ .ID }})`